LinkedSoftwareDependencies/Components-Generator.js/README.md

 * Each argument in the constructor of the class that you parse must be either:
     - A simple type that can be matched to an XSD type such as `boolean, number, string`
     - Linked to an existing component
-    - A subclass of a constructor argument of either the parsed class' superclass, the superclass of that superclass and so forth
+    - A hash containing key-value pairs (e.g. an interface that is a subclass of a constructor argument of either the parsed class' superclass, the superclass of that superclass and so forth)

 ### Imports and exports